 Famous People Named Elise

-Throughout history, women named Elise have made their mark in the arts, politics, and sports (2).
+Women named Elise have made their mark in acting, politics, modeling, and sport (2).

-- Elise Neal: An American actress known for her roles in films like Hustle & Flow and the sitcom The Hughleys.
+- Elise Neal: An American actress known for films including Hustle & Flow and for the sitcom The Hughleys.

-- Elise Burgin: A retired American tennis player who reached the highest world ranking of 22 in singles.
+- Elise Burgin: A retired American tennis player.

-- Elise Thorsnes: A noted Norwegian footballer who strikes for the Norway women’s national team.
+- Elise Thorsnes: A Norwegian forward who has played for the Norway women’s national team.

 Elise in Pop Culture